 As mentioned, histograms are not the only synopsis structures used.
-Wavelets [31, 12, 8, 15] and quantile summaries [30, 13] have been used widely as well.
-There is a broad literature available on these topics - the references in the above papers contain appropriate pointers, and we omit further discussion.
+Wavelets [Matias et al. 1998; Gilbert et al. 2001; Garofalakis and Gibbons 2002; Guha and Harb 2006] and quantile summaries [Manku et al. 1998; Greenwald and Khanna 2001] have been used widely as well.
+There is a broad literature available on these topics-the references in the above papers contain appropriate pointers, and we omit further discussion.

-In an early paper Jagadish et. al. [26] gave an $O(n^2B)$ algorithm for constructing the best V-Optimal histogram.
+In an early paper, Jagadish et al. [1998] gave an $O(n^2B)$ algorithm for constructing the best V-Optimal histogram.
 This algorithm is based on dynamic programming which generalizes nicely to a wide variety of error measures as well.
 The quadratic running time is undesirable for large datasets.
-The authors of [26] also gave an approximation algorithm that runs in time $O(n^2B/\ell)$ and uses $(B+\ell)$ buckets while guaranteeing the quality of the $(B+\ell)$ -bucket histogram constructed is no worse than that of the best B-bucket histogram.
-However even for an extra O(B) buckets the running time remains quadratic.
+Jagadish et al. [1998] also gave an approximation algorithm that runs in time $O(n^2B/\ell)$ and uses $(B+\ell)$ buckets while guaranteeing the quality of the $(B+\ell)$ -bucket histogram constructed is no worse than that of the best B-bucket histogram.
+However, even for extra O(B) buckets, the running time remains quadratic.

 Recall that the histograms (or all synopsis structures) provide "rough" estimates for the cost of operators.
-A natural question arises in this context: "since the end use of a histogram is to approximate a data distribution, can we find a linear time near optimal approximation to the best histogram?"
-In this paper, we provide such algorithms.
-The algorithms allow a graceful tradeoff between the (guaranteed) quality of the histogram and the construction time.
-More specifically, we provide several approximation schemes where given a precision parameter $\epsilon > 0$, the algorithms return solutions which are at most $(1 + \epsilon)$ times worse than the optimal solution.
-(See [21, 37] for discussion on approximation schemes.)
-We note that the discussion of the "best" error measure is orthogonal to the goal of this paper.
+A natural question arises in this context: "since the end use of a histogram is to approximate a data distribution, can we find a linear-time near-optimal approximation to the best histogram?"
+In this article, we provide such algorithms.
+The algorithms allow a graceful trade-off between the (guaranteed) quality of the histogram and the construction time.
+More specifically, we provide several approximation schemes where given a precision parameter $\epsilon > 0$, the algorithms return solutions which are at most $(1+\epsilon)$ times worse than the optimal solution.
+(See Hochbaum [1996] and Vazirani [2001] for discussion on approximation schemes.)
+We note that the discussion of the "best" error measure is orthogonal to the goal of this article.